The best style is plain, terse, various, intense and strange.

 Torrid zones such as the Mediterranean have fashioned a limpid formalism.
-Frosty cities like Paris or St Petersburg, where life is led on the inside, have sniffed out a clammy fevered psychology.
+Frosty cities like Paris or St Petersburg, which live on the interior, have sniffed out a clammy fevered psychology.
 The shivering north disclosed the sweating secrets of the heart.
 The warm nude south carved the cool essential forms.

 Some writers have shaped a desert style, stark, remorseless and sparse, which lays bare the unadorned lines and planes of the form beneath.
 The Bible is a flinty wilderness of burning sublimities, Shakespeare a teeming woodland of boundless imagination.

 Dialect in fiction ought to make a strange tribal poetry, not a documentary transcription.